FAQ. All you need to know

 Q. Before fitting a WiCap, I've realised there is not enough space for it to fit on the valve.
 What do I do?

 A. As long as the product hasn't been used, you can return it for full refund.
 However, often there is a solution: have your tyre professional fit longer valves.
 You can also use a valve extender – which doesn't involve demounting the tyre.
 Only use an extender if a tyre professional agrees it's OK for your wheels.
-I suggest that if an extender is used, it should be fitted using liquid thread lock.
+I suggest that if an extender is used, it is essential that it be fitted using liquid thread lock.
 In some cases, hub caps can make fitting difficult.
 Temporary or even permanent removal of the hub caps may be a solution.

 Q. Before fitting a WiCap, I've realised that it will extend the tyre valve beyond the outer wall of the tyre.
 What do I do?